Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 Not much of significance has gotten through this Congress, despite the House, Senate and White House all being controlled by the same party — Republicans.

-President Trump says don't blame him.
+President Trump says, don't blame him.

 "We're not getting the job done.
 And I'm not going to blame myself, I'll be honest," Trump said during short remarks in a Cabinet meeting.